cafeibit/Azure-Data-Engineering/SQL/README.md

 **Last query plans stats**

 SQL Server 2019 and Azure SQL Database support two further enhancements to the query profiling infrastructure.
 First, lightweight profiling is enabled by default in both SQL Server 2019 and Azure SQL Database and managed instance.
-Lightweight profiling is also available as a database scoped configuration option, called LIGHTWEIGHT_QUERY_PROFILING.
+Lightweight profiling is also available as a database scoped configuration option, called `LIGHTWEIGHT_QUERY_PROFILING`.
 With the database scoped option, you can disable the feature for any of your user databases independent of each other.

-Second, there is a new dynamic management function called sys.dm_exec_query_plan_stats, which can show you the last known actual query execution plan for a given plan handle.
+Second, there is a new dynamic management function called `sys.dm_exec_query_plan_stats`, which can show you the last known actual query execution plan for a given plan handle.
 In order to see the last known actual query plan through the function, you can enable trace flag 2451 server-wide.
-Alternatively, you can enable this functionality using a database scoped configuration option called LAST_QUERY_PLAN_STATS.
+Alternatively, you can enable this functionality using a database scoped configuration option called `LAST_QUERY_PLAN_STATS`.

 You can combine this function with other objects to get the last execution plan for all cached queries as shown below: